Dr. ing. Rozendaal, M.C.

 As an interaction design researcher, Marco is active in Design, the field of Human-Computer Interaction (HCI) and in the growing field of Human-Robot Interaction (HRI).
 He has successfully initiated and lead four-year research projects on assistive technologies in physical rehabilitation, social work and stress-management.
 Marco is working on advisory boards and panels in the Netherlands and abroad.
 Marco served as Chair for international conferences, as workshop Chair for the Designing Interactive Systems conference (2018) and as Exhibition Chair for the Research Through Design conference (2019).
 He is an active member of the Delft Vision Team Robotics, the AI & Design Vision Group of the 4TU-Design United organisation and of the AI for Retail Lab (AIRLab).

-His co-edited 2021 book, entitled “Designing Smart Objects in Everyday Life: Intelligences, Agencies, Ecologies”, brings together a plethora of perspectives and approaches on AI, which highlight various relational and critical ways of understanding ‘smartness’.
-This volume shows how we can imagine, think about, and prototype artificially intelligent products and systems, through such a relational and critical lens.
+Marco is co-editor of the 2021 book “Designing Smart Objects in Everyday Life: Intelligences, Agencies, Ecologies” together with Betti Marenko (CSM) and William Odom (SFU).
+This volume brings together a plethora of perspectives and approaches on AI, which highlight various relational and critical ways of understanding ‘smartness’.
+It shows how we can imagine, think about, and prototype, artificially intelligent products and systems, through such a relational and critical lens.

 PhD, Dept. of Industrial Design, Industrial Design Engineering, Delft University of Technology.